CamillaBa/Comp_phys_project_3/README.md

 As for PythonApplication1.py, it is formatted similarly with respect to the exercises, but it only creates plots based on the data that each exercise requires.
-When it is run as is (after plot data for b) is generated), it will print the plot for exercise b).
+When it is run as is, it will print the plot for exercise b).

+The data files for exercise e) were too big to include.